Buddenbrooks: Plot summary

 In 1835, the wealthy and respected Buddenbrooks, a family of grain merchants, invite their friends and relatives to dinner in their new home in Lübeck.
 The family consists of patriarch Johann Buddenbrook Jr. and his wife Antoinette; their son Johann III ("Jean") and his wife Elisabeth, and the latter's three school-age children, sons Thomas and Christian, and daughter Antonie ("Tony").
 They have several servants, most notably Ida Jungmann, whose job is to care for the children.
-During the evening, a letter arrives from Gotthold, estranged son of the elder Johann and half-brother of the younger.
+During the evening, a letter arrives from Gotthold, the estranged son of the elder Johann and half-brother of the younger.
 The elder Johann disapproves of Gotthold's life choices, and ignores the letter.
-Johann III and Elizabeth later have another daughter, Klara.
+Johann III and Elisabeth later have another daughter, Klara.

 As the older children grow up, their personalities begin to show.
-Diligent and industrious Thomas seems likely to inherit the business some day.
-By contrast, Christian is more interested in entertainment and leisure.
+Diligent and industrious Thomas seems likely to inherit the business.
+Christian is more interested in entertainment and leisure.
 Tony has grown quite conceited and spurns an advance from the son of another up-and-coming family, Herman Hagenström.
 Herman takes it in stride, but Tony bears a grudge against him for the rest of her life.
 The elder Johann and Antoinette die, and the younger Johann takes over the business, and gives Gotthold his fair share of the inheritance.
-The half-brothers will never be close, though, and Gotthold's three spinster daughters continue to resent Johann's side of the family, and delight in their misfortune over the coming years.
+The half-brothers will never be close and Gotthold's three spinster daughters continue to resent Johann's side of the family, and delight in their misfortune over the coming years.
 Thomas goes to Amsterdam to study, while Tony goes to boarding school.
 After finishing school, Tony remains lifelong friends with her former teacher, Therese "Sesemi" Weichbrodt.

 An obsequious businessman, Bendix Grünlich, of Hamburg, introduces himself to the family, and Tony dislikes him on sight.
 To avoid him, she takes a vacation in Travemünde, a Baltic resort northeast of Lübeck, where she meets Morten Schwarzkopf, a medical student in whom she is interested romantically.
-In the end, though, she yields to pressure from her father, and marries Grünlich, against her better judgment, in 1846.
+She yields to pressure from her father, and marries Grünlich, against her better judgement, in 1846.
 She gives birth to a daughter, Erika.
-Later, though, it is revealed that Grünlich had been cooking his books to hide unpayable debt, and had married Tony solely on the hopes that Johann would bail him out.
+Later it is revealed that Grünlich had been cooking his books to hide unpayable debt, and had married Tony solely in the hope that Johann would bail him out.
 Johann refuses, and takes Tony and Erika home with him instead.
 Grünlich goes bankrupt, and Tony divorces him in 1850.